How to Fight Eluding Charges in New Jersey

 In New Jersey, eluding is considered a serious crime, which upon conviction could lead you to face a mandatory state prison sentence of up to ten years.
-Eluding is an indictable felony offense which is handled by the County Prosecutor’s Office at Superior Court.
+Eluding is an indictable felony offense which is handled by the County Prosecutor’s Office at the Superior Court.
 Eluding can be a third degree or second degree crime depending on the circumstances surrounding your case.
 The degree of crime is what determines whether the crime is punishable by probation or incarceration.
-Having an experienced criminal defense attorney on your side to work with the prosecution is extremely beneficial to you.
-At Proetta & Oliver, we have successfully represented thousands of municipal and criminal charges in New Jersey including eluding charges and those related such as aggravated assault, assault by auto, and DWI.
-Our office represents clients for eluding throughout New Jersey including Jersey City, East Orange, Bloomfield, Hoboken, Bayonne, and Irvington.
+In today’s day and age the widespread use of body cams, dashboard video, or even cell phone videos means that the police chase will normally be filmed.
+This can make things much more difficult when it comes to defending cases.
+Having an experienced criminal defense attorney on your side to work with the prosecution can be extremely beneficial to you.
+At Proetta & Oliver, we have successfully represented dozens of clients throughout New Jersey for eluding charges and related crimes such as aggravated assault, assault by auto, and DWI.
+Our office routinely represents clients at the Hudson County Superior Court who have been charged with eluding in Jersey City, North Bergen, Union City, Hoboken, Guttenberg, Secaucus and Kearny.
 For a free initial consultation with an experienced criminal attorney, contact our Jersey City office at (201) 793-8018.

 NJ Law for Eluding a Police Officer 2C:29-2b